qusers/Q/experiments/analytical-charge-validation/README.md

 - Require identical offset-record hashes within and across series of one system.
   Reject reused output paths, existing outputs, or paths that overwrite inputs.

 An as-yet-unwritten chained restart cannot pass this staged gate.
-A future launch wrapper must run it when the required assets exist, or explicitly validate the planned dependency graph and recheck the realized files.
-Do not remove restart hash checks to make a prospective job pass.
+The [chain runner](BUILD_AND_CHAIN.md) instead validates planned dependencies and rechecks realized files before each launch.
+Its planned-chain result is distinct from this staged gate; no restart hash check is removed to make future files pass.

 ## Evidence and remaining work